jgeraigery/SpotlightHelp/pages/SpotlightCloud/cloud_monitoring_display_overivew.md

 Start with the [Connections Display][cloud_monitoring_display_connect].
 Click on a Spotlight connection to show the Spotlight Overview page for that connection.

-## About the Spotlight Overview page

-### Panels

-If a panel's color is other than green then at least one of the panel's components is in an alarm state.
-The panel is colored according to the severity of the highest alarm raised against a panel component.
-Tap the panel to show the panel's components.

-### Flows and components
+## Flows and components in an alarm state

 If a component's color is other than green then the component is in an alarm state.
-Tap the component to show the alarms raised against the component.
+Click on the component to show the alarms raised against the component on the the [Alarm List][cloud_monitoring_display_alarmlist].

-### Tailored to the connection type
+## Flows and components tailored to the connection type

 The Spotlight Overview page flows and components are tailored to the connection type.